cpsource/web-login-logout/README.md

       * git push
       * git status

-and you are pretty much all set.
+and you are pretty much set.

 ---
 search.php and search-index.json will do the job, but sheesh, I should ask ChatGPT to write a directory search algorithm and update search-index.json.
 Add this web page to the Site Administrator page.